 Principal's Medals awarded

-A student and three members of staff have been named as winners of the 2018 Principal's Medals.
+Two members of staff have been named as winners of the 2015 Principal's Medals.

-First awarded in 2008, the Principal's Medals celebrate the achievements and dedication of the University's community members.
+Now in their eighth year, the Principal's Medals celebrate the achievements and dedication of the University's community members.
 Recipients are nominated by colleagues or fellow students.

 The Principal's Medal for Exceptional Service recognises a staff member, or team, who makes a contribution to the University that far exceeds what is expected of their role.

-The Principal's Medal for Contribution to the Community honours a student or staff member who plays a key role in a project or service that has been of benefit to the wider community.
+The Principal's Medal for Service to the Community honours a staff member or student who plays a key role in a project or service that has been of benefit to the wider community.

 Dr Gardiner received the award in recognition of his innovation and practitioner skills in the field of public engagement and community outreach work.

 He provided veterinary services to the pets of homeless people in Edinburgh and offered students the opportunity to gain valuable experience in practicing their subject in the community.